Italian ironclad Italia: Construction – 1902

 Italia was under construction for nearly 10 years.
 She was laid down at Regio Cantiere di Castellammare di Stabia shipyard on 3 January 1876, originally under the name Stella D'Italia.
 She then spent over four-and-a-half years on the building ways and was launched on 29 September 1880.
 She was not completed for another five years, her construction finally being finished on 16 October 1885.
 She nonetheless was completed 22 months before her sister Lepanto, which took almost 11 years to build.
 She began sea trials in December, which continued through March 1886.
-She failed to reach her designed speed, due insufficient steam capacity and poor ventilation for her boilers.
-At some point after her completion, Italia received several smaller caliber guns were added, including two 75 mm guns, twelve 57 mm 40-caliber guns, twelve 37 mm Hotchkiss revolver cannon, and two machine guns.
+She failed to reach her designed speed, due to insufficient steam capacity and poor ventilation for her boilers.
+At some point after her completion, Italia received several smaller caliber guns, including two 75 mm guns, twelve 57 mm 40-caliber guns, twelve 37 mm Hotchkiss revolver cannon, and two machine guns.

 Italia entered service on 10 January 1886 and went on her first training cruise in April.
 She visited a number of Italian ports, including Naples, Palermo, Cagliari, Livorno, and Palmas, before returning to the naval base at La Spezia.
 The ship next went on a cruise to visit ports in France, Spain, and Portugal over the course of May and June.
 Italia joined the navy's primary unit, the Permanent Squadron (Squadra Permaente) on 11 July and became its flagship on 1 August, when its commander, Vice Admiral Orengo hoisted his flag aboard the ship.
 In October, Italia and the rest of the squadron visited Greece and the Ottoman Empire.
 The ship was laid up in 1887 and saw no active service that year.